Efficient Perspective-Correct 3D Gaussian Splatting Using Hybrid Transparency: Method

 \subsection{Accurate Splat Bounding and Evaluation}

 In 3DGS, Kerbl~et~al.~\cite{kerbl3Dgaussians} project a 3D Gaussian onto the image plane using the Jacobian of the affine approximation of the projective transformation \cite{zwicker2001ewasplat}.
 The result is a 2D Gaussian that can easily be evaluated for each pixel and also allows for easy construction of an axis-aligned bounding box around the center (e.g., at $3\sigma$) in screen space for accelerated computation.
-However, this approach is not fully perspective-accurate, meaning it introduces artifacts when splats are viewed from certain angles.
-For example, these artifacts become visible when placing the camera on top of a flat surface with the viewing direction perpendicular to the surface normal (see first row in \cref{fig:teaser}).
+However, this approach is not fully perspective-accurate, meaning it introduces artifacts when splats are viewed from certain angles (see \cref{fig:persp_correct}).

 In this work, we propose a solution for this problem that builds upon an established approach for perspectively accurate rendering of ellipsoidal surfaces by Sigg~et~al.~\cite{sigg2006quadrics} and the respective optimizations by Weyrich~et~al.~\cite{weyrich2007hardware} for 2D~Gaussian splats.
 It should be noted that these approaches elegantly avoid the matrix inversions required by similar approaches (e.g., \cref{eq:gauss_alpha_computation}), which makes them numerically stable even for degenerate splats, i.e., those where one or more main axes vanish.
-Notably, Huang~et~al.~\cite{Huang2DGS2024} also base their perspectively accurate ray-splat intersection and evaluation on the aforementioned work.
+Notably, Huang~et~al.~\cite{huang20242d} also base their perspectively accurate ray-splat intersection and evaluation on the aforementioned work.
 However, their approach only works for 2D~Gaussians, i.e., degenerate splats.
 In contrast, we now introduce an approach that enables perspectively accurate 3D splat evaluation along per-pixel viewing rays.
 Thus, our approach is more general compared to Huang~et~al., as the 3D~Gaussians we use may still degenerate to 2D~Gaussians without impacting the optimization or rendering due to the numerical stability of our approach.

 We start by describing the approach for computing tight, axis-aligned screen-space bounding boxes for each 3D Gaussian.
 We define the model-view matrix $M\in\mathbb{R}^{4\times4}$, the projection to clip-space $P\in\mathbb{R}^{4\times4}$, and the viewport transform $V\in\mathbb{R}^{4\times4}$ mapping to window coordinates.
 Using the per-splat attributes described in \cref{ssec:3dgs_prelim}, the transformation $T'\in\mathbb{R}^{4\times4}$ from the normalized splat space (where the Gaussian's ellipsoid becomes the unit sphere) to screen space is: